The Best NAVTA-Approved Online Vet Assistant Schools

 Resources for Further Research

-Future vet assistants get intensive training when they enroll in a program, but that doesn’t mean they shouldn’t take advantage of additional information that will help them deepen their understanding of the field.
+Students get intensive training when they enroll in online vet assistant programs, but that doesn’t mean they shouldn’t take advantage of additional information that will help them deepen their understanding of the field.
 The following are five resources that veterinary assistant students can use to enhance their classroom instruction.

 This video from Carrington College provides a look at the daily work of a vet assistant.